rdwrome/261sp23/README.md

 - You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
 - You must attend class with the computer you're using for class projects (no phones, no tablets, no borrowed laptops).
 - Keep your laptops closed and other electronic devices out of hand during lectures and discussions unless you're taking notes.
-- Excused absences may be granted in advance of class or with a doctors note specifying the day of the absence or a note from your advisor.
+- 2 excused absences may be granted in advance of class.
 - Whether an absence is excused or not is at my discretion and will not be excused for gigs, studio time, or visiting artist events.
-- More than 2 excused absences require a note from your advisor.
-Without such a note, they’ll be unexcused.
 - If you are more than 5 minutes late for class or leave more than 5 minutes early, you'll automatically receive a partial attendance grade for the week.
 - If you miss more than 40 minutes of class, you'll be marked absent.
 - If you are disruptive in the class (talking, sleeping, using your laptop or phone beyond classwork) you'll receive one written warning and then receive a partial attendance grade if/when the disruptive behavior continues.